jlauinger/master-of-science/code/hacking/costa-study-comparison/notes.md

     by different filtering of main project packages.
  4. Compare fraction of projects transitively using unsafe. **Impossible**, because Costa filtered everything so that only the root projects are contained in the data
- 5. Compare the manual labeling. *Note*: could be impossible because Costa labeled files, not lines?
-Also the labeled subset will probably overlap only marginally?
+ 5. Compare the manual labeling. **Results**: comparison is only possible for 20 instances.
+Many even lack labels on Costa side.
+For the four actual matches, the labeling is perfectly the same.
+See the other document for details.
  6. Costa data set contains about 7500 Vet errors "possible misuse of unsafe pointer", did I find those?